influxdata/docs-v2/CONTRIBUTING.md

 ```

 ### Latest patch version
-Use the `{{< latest-patch >}}` shortcode to print the latest patch version of the
+Use the `{{< latest-patch >}}` shortcode to add the latest patch version of the
 current product.
-This shortcode makes often-updated links or code examples more
-maintainable by containing the necessary patch version update to the
-`data/products.yml` file.
+Easier to maintain being you update the version number in the `data/products.yml` file instead of updating individual links and code examples.

 ```md
 {{< latest-patch >}}